LeTac-MPC: Learning Model Predictive Control for Tactile-reactive Grasping: Approach

-{The 3D printing block serves the role of a rigid object.
+The 3D printing block serves the role of a rigid object.
 We utilized a Markforged Onyx printer, which prints using micro carbon fiber filled nylon.
 This material is Onyx composite material.
 Its tensile modulus is 2.4 Gpa, and its flexural modulus is 3 Gpa \cite{3dpirnt}.
 When printed with a block form factor, it behaves rigid when grasped by our grippers.
 Compared with the hard block made by 3D printing, hard rubber is softer, so the contact area is larger.
 Additionally, the contact area of gel is the most subtle.
 The gel is made of XP-565 with shore A hardness of 27 \cite{gel1}, which is approximate 0.0009942 GPa of the Young's modulus \cite{gel2}.
 The stiffness of the softer rubber is between the gel and hard rubber.
-Finally, the difference in marker displacements can be attributed to the fact that materials with higher surface friction coefficients tend to induce more pronounced displacement on the GelSight's surface. }
+Finally, the difference in marker displacements can be attributed to the fact that materials with higher surface friction coefficients tend to induce a more pronounced displacement on the GelSight's surface. { It is worth noting that XP-565 is a commonly used material to make silicone gel for GelSight sensors.
+The gel made of XP-565 has a nominal shore A hardness of 27 \cite{gel1}.
+Therefore, the stiffness of the gel in Fig.~\ref{fig:data_collection_blocks} is very close to the gel of the GelSight sensors made by XP-565.
+We believe that this point can serve as a benchmark for selecting data collection blocks: the chosen blocks usually possess a stiffness greater than that of the sensor gel.
+Otherwise, the deformation caused by the block on the sensor gel would be very subtle or even be invisible.}

-{We believe that when other people selecting materials to construct a dataset, following our approach of choosing one hard material (such as rigid 3D printed objects or wood) and then selecting materials with progressively lower stiffness, up to a total of four materials, would be an effective process for dataset construction.}
+We believe that when other people select materials to construct a dataset, following our approach of choosing one hard material (such as rigid 3D printed objects or wood) and then selecting materials with progressively lower stiffness, up to a total of four materials, would be an effective process for dataset construction.

-Our network input only consists of raw images.
+Our network input consists only of raw images.
 Since marker displacements are actually obtained by optical flow from raw images, the raw images themselves already contain this information.
 To collect data for training the NN shown in Fig.~\ref{fig:model_pipline}, we propose an automatic data collection pipeline utilizing a dual-arm setup.
 We use Franka Panda robotic arm.
-One of the arms serves as the {leader} arm, and we control it by make it follow specific trajectories.
-The other arm serves as the {follower} arm, and we implement an impedance controller for it.
-The WSG 50-110 grippers are attached to the end-effectors of both arms, with one finger on the {follower} arm mounting the GelSight tactile sensor.
+One of the arms serves as the {leader} arm, and we control it by making it follow specific trajectories.
+The other arm serves as the follower arm, and we implement an impedance controller for it.
+The WSG 50-110 grippers are attached to the end-effectors of both arms, with one finger on the follower arm mounting the GelSight tactile sensor.